storlak/PythonMiniProjects/001 - MadLib/README.md

 🌟 This short code includes 3 madlibs written in Python:

-- About Me: Gathers information about you and prints it.
+- About Me Madlib: Gathers information about you and prints it.
-- Startrek short story: a short story to be completed by user.
+- Startrek short story Madlib: a short story to be completed by user.
-- A madlib with EasyGui.
+- About me Madlib with EasyGui.

 🙇 Contact Me for any suggestions!